tomas/exoterm/README.md

 ## How to build

 First, install dependencies.
+These are

+- libxrender-dev
+- libxmu-dev
+- libxpm-dev
+- libxft-dev (for xft fonts, not needed if you use bitmap fonts)
+- libstartup-notification0-dev

 For Ubuntu/Debian, the command would be:

     sudo apt install libxpm-dev libxft-dev libxrender-dev libxmu-dev libstartup-notification0-dev

-Initialize submodules:
+Then, initialize submodules:

     git submodule init
     git submodule update